theironcook/Backbone.ModelBinder/README.md

 I've spent the past few months trying to use existing view-model binding libraries that others were kind enough to create and share with the world.
 Unfortunately in the majority of my backbone application I wasn't able to leverage the existing view-model binding libraries due to various limitations.

-I've spent some time to create a new `Backbone.ModelBinder` class that I have leveraged in the majority of a large client side application.
+I created a new `Backbone.ModelBinder` class that I have leveraged in the majority of a large client side application.
-The ModelBinder class helped me to remove a lot of cluttered boiler plate code that existed to synchronize my models and views.
+The ModelBinder class helped me remove a lot of cluttered boilerplate code that existed to synchronize my models and views.
 Hopefully you'll find it useful too.

 The `Backbone.ModelBinder` class:

-* Is simple as possible yet still be flexible and powerful
+* Is as simple as possible yet still flexible and powerful
 * Leverages the exact same jQuery syntax that the Backbone.View event blocks use
 * Allows you to define type formatting and type conversion in your bindings
 * Provides a simple javascript only solution rather than mixing binding syntax in html templates and javascript files.
 I personally find mixing binding logic in my html files to be messy and confusing.